EEP - Execution Evidence Platform

 Trail Verifier

-Trail Verifier reopens recorded sessions for review.
+Trail Verifier supports openning of recorded sessions for review.
 The current interface presents evidence package summary data, verification status, recorded actions, activity summary, technical trace, and selected-event inspection.

 • Purpose: review, verify, and inspect previously captured sessions